Dates: 9/25 - 30, 2017

 John Muir, America’s greatest environmentalist, devoted much of his adult life battling for thepreservation and protection of our greatest natural icons.
 He was instrumental in the establishment of several of our national parks and a moving force in the creation of the National Park Service.
 He spent the final years of his life locked in a losing fight to save Yosemite’s magnificent Hetch Hetchy Valley from obliteration by the construction of a dam and reservoir in the Grand Canyon of the Tuolumne River intended to serve San Francisco’s need for water and power.

 One of the founding members of the Sierra Club and its first president, Muir led the battle to save Hetch Hetchy from 1909 until Congress ultimately approved the project in 1913.
 One year later, on Christmas Eve, 1914, John Muir died.
 The official cause of death was listed as pneumonia, but most believed that this fierce warrior died of a broken heart.
 The O’Shaughnessy Dam was completed in 1923, and the impounded waters of the Tuolumne buried one of our nation’s natural and spiritual treasures.

 Perhaps not quite as visually dramatic as Yosemite Valley, with its overpowering granite monoliths like Half Dome and El Capitan, Hetch Hetchy, because of its more isolated location, offered Yosemite’s visitors an incomparable contrast to the hustle and bustle of Yosemite Valley.
-For this reason, Muir always thought of Hetch Hetchy as Yosemite’s heart and soul ---its spiritual core.
+For this reason, Muir always thought of Hetch Hetchy as Yosemite’s heart and soul - its spiritual core.

-What now has become a 7-day program will assemble in Fresno and we’ll shuttle into Yosemite early morning of Day One.
+On our six-day program we will assemble in Fresno and shuttle into Yosemite early morning of Day 1.
 We’ll pause within the park to hike to beautiful May Lake at the base of Mt.
 Hoffman, one of Muir’s first mountain ascents.
 We’ll spend our first of three nights on the shore of Mono Lake in Lee Vining and devote our next two hikes to the Tuolumne Meadows region of the park.

-On Day 4, we’re off for what well may be the park’s most spectacular viewpoint as we challenge the Sunrise Trail that ultimately will lead to the Clouds Rest Summit, just shy of 10,000’.
+On Day 4, we’re off for what may well be the park’s most spectacular viewpoint as we challenge the Sunrise Trail that ultimately will lead to the Clouds Rest Summit, just shy of 10,000’.
 Clouds Rest is substantially higher than better-known Half Dome, safer to climb without the terrifying drop-offs for which Half dome is famous, and, most importantly, far less crowded with significantly better vies of the park.
 Following the Clouds Rest hike, we’re headed for Oak Flat, gateway to Hetch Hetchy, where we’ll spend our next two overnights.

 |Day 1||Group assembles at Yosemite National Park (van shuttle from Fresno)